Race Recap: Peaks & Trails

 I could feel the beginnings of a headache forming, and even though I was taking on fluid, I knew that this one was forming from me being too hot.

 Now down in the meadows, I knew I wasn’t far from the end.
 Jess & I ran in silence for a while.
-Apart of me was like “I have to beat you”, the other part of me was “don’t be stupid, remember you are not racing this”.
+Apart from me was like “I have to beat you”, and the other part of me was “Don’t be stupid, remember you are not racing this”.
 So I stopped and walked for a bit, and let her run ahead.

 Yes, I could have let the competitiveness in me not let her beat me, but what point does that prove?